share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Zucchini noodles with pesto are delicious low-carb keto pesto pasta made of spiralized zucchini and cooked in a creamy almond milk pesto sauce.
+These Zucchini Noodles with Pesto are delicious low-carb keto pasta made with spiralized zucchini and cooked in a creamy almond milk pesto sauce.
+This pesto zoodle recipe is also vegan and gluten-free.

 Zucchini noodles, also known as zoodles, are vegetable pasta made of raw zucchini using a vegetable spiralizer.
+Zucchini is also known as Courgette, Baby Marrow, or Summer Squash.
+Zoodles have the same consistency as real pasta without the carbs or calories.

 It is a healthy way of enjoying a pasta dish without the carbs, calories, or fat of wheat pasta.
+In fact, zucchini contains only 17 kcal and 2 grams of net carbs per 100 grams.
+As a result, they are the perfect vegetable to create pasta-like dishes on a low-carb keto diet.

 Therefore, this recipe is a tasty keto vegan meal made with only 6 ingredients.

 • Zucchini, it is up to you to peel the zucchini or not.
 Keeping the zucchini skin adds fiber and nutrients to your dish.
-Zucchinis are great keto-friendly vegetables, with less than 2 grams of net carbs per 100g.
+Zucchini are great keto-friendly vegetables, with less than 2 grams of net carbs per 100g.

 • Olive oil or another healthy oil like avocado oil, or almond oil.